What you need

 Depending on how much data you have, syncing might take some time.
 While you wait for your watch to sync, try Apple Watch Basics to learn a little about how to use your watch.

-Keep your devices close together until you hear a chime and feel a gentle tap from your Apple Watch, then press the Digital Crown.
+Keep your devices close together until you hear a chime and feel a tap from your Apple Watch, then press the Digital Crown.

 Start using your Apple Watch